chlarson74/pass-gen/README.md

 [View the webpage](https://chlarson74.github.io/###)

 PROJECT DESCRIPTION -- I was provided with the HTML document with existing CSS styles.
 I was tasked to create a Javasctript code that would generate a password for the user.
+The password has to be a characters length between 8 and 128 characters long.
+The user could choose from a list of available character setss (i.e. uppercase, lowercase, numbers etc.).
+The user would be presented with their new password once they have selected the parameters.

 Work completed:
-- LIST WORK ACCOMPLISHED IN BULLET POINTS
+- Create a list of character arrays
+- Create a prompting function with a series of if/else statements.
+- Confirm that the user has chosen a character lenght of the required value
+- Confirm that the user has chosen at least one character set
+- Integrate the UCB premade code with the code I developed through research, tutoring and study groups to make a functioning password generator.